TinkerYpsi/TT_TouchKeypadTTP229/README.md

 Installation
 ------------

-Place the [TTP299_touch_keypad][download] library folder in your `<arduinosketchfolder>/libraries/` folder.
+Clone this GitHub repository and place the `TTP299_touch_keypad` library folder in your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the `libraries` subfolder if its your first library.
 Restart the Arduino IDE.

 Features